-- Assessed key measurement inputs, including salaries and overhead costs, used in the Group's capitalisation model which determines the amount of capitalised development costs. - ► Tested a sample of overhead costs capitalised within the capitalisation model to assess whether these costs were appropriately capitalised in accordance with Australian Accounting Standard AASB 138 Intangible Assets - ➤ Tested a sample of employee costs recorded within the capitalisation model to employee timesheets and enquired with the Group regarding the development activities that were undertaken.
-This included an assessment of whether a sample of employees were directly involved in developing software and not maintenance (as maintenance costs are not eligible for capitalisation). - Assessed the useful life and amortisation rate allocated to capitalised development costs. - Assessed the consistency of the capitalisation methodology applied by the Group in comparison to prior reporting periods. - Assessed the adequacy of the disclosures included in Note 13.
+- Assessed key measurement inputs, including salaries and overhead costs, used in the Group's capitalisation model which determines the amount of capitalised development costs. - Selected a sample of overhead costs capitalised within the capitalisation model to assess whether these costs were appropriately capitalised in accordance with Australian Accounting Standards. - Agreed a sample of employee costs recorded within the capitalisation model to employee timesheets and payroll records.
+We enquired with the Group regarding the development activities that were undertaken relating to these costs and determined whether the sample of employees were directly involved in developing software and not maintenance, as maintenance costs are not eligible for capitalisation. - Assessed the useful life and amortisation rate allocated to capitalised development costs. - Assessed the consistency of the capitalisation methodology applied by the Group in comparison to prior reporting periods. - Assessed the adequacy of the disclosures included in Note 13.